mraross/howdy-world/spatialAgentConcordance.md

 Through your royal grip| While kissing persuasive lips Odds are you won't sleep until tomorrow|Odds are you won't live to see tomorrow
 =======|======
-Droning up the Sunshine Coast on one day|Swingin' on the Riviera one day Driving LIDAR down the One the next day|And then layin' in the Bombay alley next day Every single week| Ah, be careful what you say
+Dronin' up the Sunshine Coast on one day|Swingin' on the Riviera one day Drivin' LIDAR down the One the next day|And then layin' in the Bombay alley next day Every single week| Ah, be careful what you say
 He maps another creek|Or you'll give yourself away Odds are he won't sleep until tomorrow|Odds are he won't live to see tomorrow